adgalad/Epilog/README.md

 ## Procedures
-A procedure is used to define a routine, so it can be called at any point of the code.
-Procedures are declared using the keyword `procedure` followed by it's name and parameters.
-Always returns void.
+The `procedure` statment is used to declare routine that can be called at any point of the program.
+Procedures can receive one or more parameters.
+It always return void, so the return type has not to be declared explicitly.

 Syntax:
 ~~~erlang